yumagia/yumagia.dev/content/projects/2022-gammaengine/index.md

 +++
 title = "GAMMA ENGINE"
-description = "Inspired by the id Tech 2 (Quake) engine, built in the Scratch language from the ground-up." date = 2024-12-22
+description = "A 3D game engine inspired by the id Tech 2 (Quake) engine, built in the Scratch language from the ground-up." date = 2024-12-22
 [extra]
 start_date = "31 OCT 2022"